bernedom/bernedom.github.io/_presentations/10-small-cpp-things/10-kleine-dinge-in-cpp.md

 struct Derived : public Base
 {
-  // Compiler-error if Base::func does not exist or is not virtual
+   // Compiler-error if Base::func does not exist
+   // or if func is not virtual
 *  int func() override { return 2; };
 };
 ```